Were you seriously harmed due to the improper use of GranuFlo or NaturaLyte during dialysis?

-Each year, hundreds of thousands of people receive dialysis for the treatment of impaired kidneys.
-Dialysis helps the kidneys function.
 Dialysis works with two fluids – one is a drug known as dialysate and the other is the patient’s own blood.
 When performed properly, dialysis helps maintain the correct acid balance in the blood stream.
 The acid build up in the blood stream is treated with a bicarbonate.
 But when the bicarb levels are not treated appropriately, the patient can get a condition known as metabolic acidosis.
-This increases the risk for cardiovascular problems and death.
+This increases the risk for cardiovascular problems and wrongful death.

-We have seen that the use of Granuflo and Naturalyte lead to the production of increased bicarbonate levels.
-Because there were no warnings, doctors over prescribed this bicarbonate.
+Studies have shown that the use of Granuflo and Naturalyte lead to the production of increased bicarbonate levels.
+Because there were no warnings, doctors tended to over-prescribed this bicarbonate.

-If you or your loved one has experienced the effects of Granuflo and Naturalyte.
+If you or your loved one has experienced the effects of Granuflo or Naturalyte.
 Call us at 1-877-405-4313 for a free consultation.